nenzan/nenzan/README.md

 ### Hi there my name is Nenza Nurfirmansyah 👋

-- 🌱 I’m currently learning Flutter
+- ⌨️ I’m a Mobile App Developer
 - 💬 Ask me about Game, Gundam and maybe some tech news
 - 📫 How to reach me: nenza.dev@gmail.com / SteamID : Nerovold
 - ⚡ Fun fact: I'm Game Developer too